 One caveat must be mentioned here.
 Do not believe anyone that tells you that you will be free of your mortgage or loan obligation if you use this type of deed transfer process.

 You can NOT release your obligation for a loan by the use of the quitclaim process.
 Remember you were the one that signed the contract.
 So, keep in mind that you may transfer ownership rights to a property, meaning that you no longer own it.
-But, guess what?.........
-You are still on the hook for paying back the loan.
+But, guess what?……… You are still on the hook for paying back the loan.